 - National HOSA, hosa.org.

-The national and state HOSA service project for 2013-2014 is the Cystic Fibrosis Foundation.
+The national and state HOSA service project for 2014-2015 is the Leukemia and Lymphoma Society.

-In 2013, Utah had 200 student members participate in competitive events at the HOSA National Leadership Conference.
-Eighteen secondary Utah HOSA student members placed in the top ten nationally in a variety of healthcare-related competitions..
+In 2014, Utah had more than 200 student members participate in competitive events at the HOSA National Leadership Conference in Orlando, Florida.
+Thirty-five secondary Utah HOSA student members placed in the top ten nationally in a variety of healthcare-related competitions.